 Either one or both of these methods can be allowed or disallowed for use in the entire Circle.
-If both are allowed, you can choose which method to use for each individual epic, release, sprint and preplanned list.
+If both are allowed, you can choose which method to use for each individual epic, release, sprint and collections.

 Enabled Value Warnings

 This is a list of all the different value warnings that can be explicitly enabled and by so doing, the affected items within the Circle will be flagged with the right warning.
 Read more about these warnings here.